Combatting Rater Bias in Performance Reviews

 One necessary factor that must exist for employees to be merely “satisfied” is that they feel valued and rewarded fairly.
 If employees sense rater bias exists and do not feel rewarded fairly, their productivity may drop to 77%, versus 100% for satisfied employees.

-In these studies, they used what is called a multi-trait, multi-rater (MTMR) process to rate the managers that participated in the studies.
+In these studies, they used what is called a multi-trait, multi-rater (MTMR) process to rate the managers who participated in the studies.
 In other words, MTMR is what most people would recognize as a 360-degree feedback process.
-The studies evaluated feedback not only from the manager to employee, but also from two of the manager’s peers, bosses, and subordinates as well as a self-assessment.
+The studies evaluated feedback not only from the manager to the employee, but also from two of the manager’s peers, bosses, and subordinates, as well as a self-assessment.

 This research brings to the surface a serious issue.
 With performance ratings being such an important factor in individual raises, promotions, bonuses, and overall career growth, there is a lot at stake.
 If these decisions are being made with biased data, how can anyone trust they are being evaluated and/or compensated in a fair and equal manner?